incuna/authentic/README.rst

 Copyright
 ---------

-Authentic is copyrighted by Entr'ouvert and is licensed through the GNU General Public Licence, version 2 or later.
+Authentic is copyrighted by Entr'ouvert and is licensed through the GNU Affero General Public Licence, version 3 or later.
 A copy of the whole license text is available in the COPYING file.

 The OpenID IdP originates in the project django_openid_provider by Roman